gso/YUIPort/README.md

 Note when using these functions:

-* the results of passing non-valid arguments are (largely) undefined
+* the results of passing non-valid arguments are undefined
 * the project is currently at release candidate status -- while all functions have received some testing, this was by no means a comprehensive testing of every fork in the code, bugs conceivably could have been